All Episodes

 If you have a hallucination, if you will, or a fantasy, guess what?

-You can't have a flatline.
+You can't have a flat line.

 You understand?

-The hallucination would spike the electroencephalograph.
+The hallucination would spike the electrodemphograph.

 When they made those readings, they were flatlined.